-If you just moved to California with your out of state vehicle, or you bought or are planning on buying an out of state car, in order to register it in California you will need a California smog check certificate.
+If you just moved to California with your out of state vehicle, purchased or are planning on buying an out of state car, in order to register it you will need to obtain a California smog check.

 What type of smog station can inspect my out of state car?

-Any type of smog station can inspect and certify your out of state vehicle (regular smog check & repair center, smog test only center, or Gold Shield smog station) so long as it's a used vehicle with at least 7,500 miles.
+Any type of smog station can inspect and certify your out of state vehicle (smog check & repair center, smog test only center, or any STAR certified smog station) so long as it's a used vehicle with at least 7,500 miles.
 New vehicles can not be registered in California unless they are 50-State Emissions certified.

 If you've heard about California's strict smog laws there is no need to worry.

 The fact is there is difference with California legal and Federal legal emission requirements, and for the most part, California is stricter.
 However, a used vehicle which is equipped with the necessary Federal Emission components is eligible for California registration as long as the vehicle's exhaust emissions fall within California's limits.
 It's true, in some cases Federal cars have different emission components but this does not ban them from being registered in California.

 California Insurance - California State law requires that once you become a resident of California you obtain a State driver's license and also register and insure you car in this state within 10 days of moving here.